 Primary outcomes

-Major bleeding rate was similar between DES and BMS (6.8% vs 9.0%, RR 1.12, 0.88-1.43, p=0.34; I2=0%) (Figure 4) and DES was not associated with lower incidence of MACE compared to BMS (19.3% vs 20.8%, RR 1.02, 0.88-1.18, p=0.77; I2=2%) (Figure 5).
+Major bleeding rate was similar between DES and BMS (6.8% vs 9.0%; RR 1.12; 95%CI, 0.88-1.43, p=0.34; I2=0%) (Figure 4) and DES was not associated with lower incidence of MACE compared with BMS (19.3% vs 20.8%; RR 1.02; 95%CI, 0.88-1.18, p=0.77; I2=2%) (Figure 5).
 None of the stratified analyses by type and duration of antithrombotic treatment showed differences in major bleeding or MACE between DES vs BMS.

 Secondary outcomes

-No differences in all-cause mortality was found in DES compared to BMS (12.2% vs 12.6%, RR 1.01, 0.79-1.28, p=0.96, I2 =14%) (Figure S8).
+No differences in all-cause mortality were found in DES compared with BMS (12.2% vs 12.6%, RR 1.01; 95%CI, 0.79-1.28, p=0.96, I2 =14%) (Figure S8).
 Similarly, no differences were found between DES and BMS for cardiac mortality, MI, TVR, stent thrombosis or stroke (Figures S9-S13); also, there were no differences in stratified analyses for any secondary outcomes.
-Patients with BMS on short term TAT showed higher risk of MI compared with DES (6.5% vs 5.9%, RR 2.74, 1.66-4.53, p<0.0001), I2=0%, Figure S10).
+Patients with BMS on short term TAT showed higher risk of MI compared with DES (6.5% vs 5.9%; RR 2.74; 95%CI, 1.66-4.53, p<0.0001), I2=0%, Figure S10).

 Discussion

-Our study showed that in patients with AF undergoing PCI, DES had similar rates of major bleeding and MACE compared to BMS in both RCTs and cohorts.
+Our study shows that in patients with AF undergoing PCI, DES had similar rates of major bleeding and MACE compared with BMS in both RCTs and cohorts.
 There were no differences in outcomes between DES and BMS after stratification by type of and duration of AT.
-In the long-term, DAT compared to TAT showed a lower incidence of major bleeding with a similar incidence of MACE by stent type.
+In the long-term, DAT compared with TAT showed a lower incidence of major bleeding with a similar incidence of MACE regardless of stent type.

 Our findings are in contrast with two recent RCTs showing that newer generation DES on 1-month of DAPT did not show differences in bleeding rates and were more efficacious than BMS in patients with high bleeding risk 7,8.
 However, these trials included a heterogeneous population at high risk of bleeding where the number of AF patients was not described in the ZEUS trial and only 35% (n=863) had AF in LEADERS FREE trial; only 12% and 30% of patients were on OAC, respectively.
 On the other hand, populations of ZEUS and LEADERS-FREE trials were at low ischemic risk (only a 4.5% and 15% of patients had a ST-elevation myocardial infarction)7,8.
+Probably the most likely explanation for the difference is that these trials randomized patients to stent type, while our analysis by stent was observational.

 This meta-analysis could not find differences in MACE or in secondary outcomes between DES and BMS.
-However, our results are in consonance with previous studies, such as the DIVA trial, that failed to show that DES were superior to BMS at preventing cardiac death, MI or target vessel failure in patients with saphenous vein graft angioplasty27.
+However, our results are in consonance with previous studies, such as the DIVA trial, that failed to show that DES were superior to BMS at preventing cardiac death, MI or target vessel failure in patients with saphenous vein graft stenting.

-Our results did not show differences in safety or efficacy between DES and BMS in patients with AF at high thromboembolic and bleeding risk after a mean follow-up of 12 months, suggesting that BMS is not safer than DES in decreasing rates of bleeding as it needs a shorter antithrombotic regime or DAPT in patients with AF undergoing PCI4.
+Our results did not show differences in safety or efficacy between DES and BMS in patients with AF at high thromboembolic and bleeding risk after a mean follow-up of 12 months, suggesting that BMS is not safer than DES in decreasing rates of bleeding as it needs a shorter antithrombotic regimen or DAPT in patients with AF undergoing PCI4.
 However, so far, no RCT has evaluated the safety and efficacy of DES vs BMS specifically in patients with AF and in view of recent recommendations it is unlikely that such a study will be conducted.
 On this basis, our results agree with current ESC guidelines favoring the use of second-generation DES in patients at high risk of bleeding5,6.